seriouslyjames/Cyclistic-Bikes-Case-Study/Data_Processing.md

              ended_at;
 ```

 We'll also convert the Latitude and Longitude columns to decimals.
 The Decimal datatype will allow us to retain precision for geographic data.
-We'll create new columns for our Latitude/Longitude data
+We'll create new columns for our Latitude/Longitude data.

 ```sql
 -- For column parameters, precision left at the default value of 18